 Evoke Pharma, Inc. (the "Company") was incorporated in the state of Delaware in January 2007.
-The Company is a publicly-held specialty pharmaceutical company focused primarily on the development of drugs to treat gastroenterological disorders and disease.
+The Company is a specialty pharmaceutical company focused primarily on the development of drugs to treat gastroenterological disorders and disease.

-Since its inception, the Company has devoted substantially all of its efforts to product development, raising capital and building infrastructure, and has not realized revenues from its planned principal operations.
-The Company does not anticipate realizing revenues for the foreseeable future.
+Since its inception, the Company has devoted substantially all of its efforts to developing its sole product candidate, GimotiTM, and has not realized revenues from its planned principal operations.
+The Company filed a New Drug Application ("NDA") for Gimoti with the U.S. Food and Drug Administration ("FDA") on June 1, 2018, which was accepted and is being reviewed by FDA.
+However, the Company does not anticipate realizing revenues until FDA approves the NDA and the Company begins commercializing Gimoti, which events may never occur.
 The Company's activities are subject to the significant risks and uncertainties associated with any specialty pharmaceutical company that has substantial expenditures for research and development, including funding its operations.